kbaseattic/handle_service/README.md

 An application programming interface for providing a typed object Handle that can be used as a reference to a node in shock.

 Metods to upload and download files using the handle are also provided.

+Currently, use of the handle service requires that you login using the kbase-login command.